The right learning could make you or break you — and the one who understands that stands above all.

 Whatever you are — a painter, a writer, a coder, a designer, an analyst, a product manager, a restaurant owner — you have your flavor.
 And the most beautiful and the most challenging part of the learning process is to master new techniques while breathing through that flavor.

 My coder friend adjusts with the nuisances of CSS but doesn’t give up on his instinct of modifying the website layer by layer.
 My product-manager friend attends product management training but never compromises on his idea of how resilient his product should be.
-My instinct is to write about animals and nature and just this morning I was thinking of writing a story on talking vegetables.
+My instinct is to write about animals and nature and just this morning I was thinking of writing a story about talking vegetables.

 We each have a core.
 The natural thing for us is to mold layers around the core without melting it.
 Those layers and the core together would make you who you are.
 Otherwise, you would be like a computer software — efficient but heartless.